 Step 7.
 Cover the Baking Dish with Foil.

-Cover the baking dish with aluminum foil, making sure the foil is not touching the persimmons.
+Cover the baking dish with aluminum foil, making sure the foil does not touch the persimmons.
 (Photo 7)

 Step 8.
 Bake the Persimmons.